By Chainika Thakar

 We write its probability function as px (1 – p)(1 – x).
 Here x is the outcome, which could be written as heads = 0 and tails = 1.

-Now, let us look into the Monte Carlo Simulation in understanding how it approaches the possibilities in the future, taking a historical approach.
+Now, let us look into the Monte Carlo Simulation to understand how it approaches the possibilities in the future, taking a historical approach.

 Monte Carlo Simulation

-One example of Monte Carlo simulation can be rolling a dice several million times to get the representative distribution of results or possible outcomes.
-With so many possible outcomes, it would be nearly impossible to go wrong with the prediction of actual outcome in future.
+One example of Monte Carlo simulation is rolling a dice several million times to get the representative distribution of results or possible outcomes.
+With so many possible outcomes, it would be nearly impossible to go wrong with the prediction of actual outcomes in future.
 Ideally, these tests are to be run efficiently and quickly which is what validates Monte Carlo simulation.

 Random walk